rachanamarri/Housekeeper/Sprint1.md

 	5. /services: List all available services
 	6. /services/:ServiceId : To extract details of a particular service
 	7. /services/:ServiceId/book : To book a specific service appointment for a user

+<h3>The whole project is accomplished as user-stories and issues as mentioned in the github issues</h3>